dseguy/changedBehavior/behavior/incrementOnBoolean.rst

 Error Messages
 ______________

-`Increment on type bool has no effect, this will change in the next major version of PHP <https://php-errors.readthedocs.io/en/latest/messages/increment-on-type-bool-has-no-effect,-this-will-change-in-the-next-major-version-of-php.html>`_
+  + `Increment on type bool has no effect, this will change in the next major version of PHP <https://php-errors.readthedocs.io/en/latest/messages/Increment on type bool has no effect, this will change in the next major version of PHP.html>`_